Otto Addo Replacement: GFA Names 3 Key Requirements for New Black Stars Coach

 - More than 600 coaches have applied for the role, with high-profile names like Pitso Mosimane and Paulo Bento among the applicants

-- GFA president Kurt Okraku says a new coach is expected to be appointed within the next two weeks
+- GFA president Kurt Okraku stated that a new coach for the Black Stars is expected to be appointed within a period of two weeks

 Ghana Football Association (GFA) president Kurt Okraku has outlined the key qualities required for the next Black Stars head coach.

-With just two months to the 2026 FIFA World Cup, the pressure is on to make the right appointment.
+With just two months to the 2026 FIFA World Cup, the pressure is on the GFA to make the right appointment.

 Source: Getty Images